nathan815/android-trivia/README.md

    4. Run the server with `node index.js`.
 A MongoDB server needs to be running.
 Specify info for it in .env file.
 3. Android
    1. Open `android` directory in Android Studio

-## Notes
-This code was thrown together in a couple days.
-It can definitely use some design work and a better structure.